ratsimpaled/ratsimpaled/README.md

 check _following_ to find my main github! !

-do not be alarmed,, the user is simply a lyric from forbidden fruit! remus' theme hehe,,
+do not be alarmed,, the user is simply a lyric from forbidden fruit! remus' theme hehe,, i **love** rats and rodents alike

 check out the straw page!! my lovely husband spent his hard work on it so you BETTER be nice >:(